La Palma Your Hand

 Hike Yorba in Orange County

-Enjoy the wide dirt trail as you pass under willows and oaks, alongside a currently dry lakebed.
+Enjoy the wide dirt trail as you pass under willows and oaks, alongside a lakebed.
 At the halfway point (the southernmost portion of the park) you’ll reach a looming ridge with views over the 90-acre space that once was a reservoir.
 Take a short side trail on your right to reach the highest point of the park.
 Here the oil derrick pumps contrast with the views of surrounding suburbia.

 Person hiking at Yorba Linda Lakebed Park